 Creative work like this can send a strong environmental message.

-The important message is that we need to stop plastic entering the biological systems of the world.
+The important message is that we need to stop plastic from entering the biological systems of the world.

 We need to cut back on single-use plastic big time!
 Alternatives to plastic packaging would be a big step in that direction.